 It’s better for the environment, and for you:

-- we’ll offset some of your car’s CO2 emissions by investing in projects that reduce rainforest deforestation in Sierra Leone, provide safe drinking water in Kenya, and provide stoves that use less fuel in India and Kenya
+- we’ll offset 10% of your car’s CO2 emissions* by investing in projects that reduce rainforest deforestation in Sierra Leone, provide safe drinking water in Kenya, and provide stoves that use less fuel in India and Kenya

 - we work with our approved repairers to use recycled parts to keep vehicles repairable where possible